jbu311/rest-docs/api-responses.md

 HTTP/1.1 200 OK

 {
+  "meta": {
+    "href": <String - the URL of the current request>
+    "next": <String - URL to next page, null if none>, "prev": <String - URL to previous page, null if none>, "offset": <Integer - the request offset>,
+    "limit": <Integer - the maximum number inf the response>, "total": <Integer - the total of number of items to return>
+  }
   data: {
-    "href": <String - the URL of the current request>, "items": <An array of objects	- the requested data>, "next": <String - URL to next page, null if none>, "prev": <String - URL to previous page, null if none>, "offset": <Integer - the request offset>,
-    "limit": <Integer - the maximum number inf the response>, "total": <Integer - the total of number of items to return>
+     // An array of objects - the requested data
   }
 }
 ```